 Bob Dylan is an acquired taste for some, which makes his 100 million album sales all the more impressive.
 Although many of his popular songs were created in the 1960s, his work spans over five decades.

 The 2016 Nobel Prize in Literature was awarded to Bob Dylan.
-This was an incredible honor, as it had never before been bestowed upon a musician.
+This was an incredible honor, as a Nobel Prize for literature had never before been bestowed upon a musician.
+This was awarded to him shortly after he released his studio album “Shadows in the Night.”